8xFF/atm0s-media-server/docs/contributor-guide/architecture.md

 ![How it works](../imgs/architecture/how-it-works.excalidraw.png)

-About PubSub between nodes, atm0s-sdn overlay network will ensure both things: bandwidth saving and fast data path.
+About PubSub between nodes, atm0s-sdn overlay network ensures both bandwidth saving and smooth data flow.
+The nodes automatically select the best path between the publisher and subscriber, optimizing bandwidth usage.
+For example, in the network diagram below, the route path is selected to provide the most optimized and smooth data flow.
+With this approach, node 1 sends data to node 2 only once, and then node 2 takes care of sending the data to both node 3 and node 4, resulting in an optimized and bandwidth-saving data flow.

 ![Why it's fast](../imgs/architecture/why-it-fast.excalidraw.png)